Useful Links

 As above

 Develop ideas using artist’s styles, consider final piece composition.
-Draw thumb nail sketches and annotate.
+Draw thumbnail sketches and annotate.

 Attend Art Revision/Catch Up sessions